Main visual Area

 Public Diplomacy and the World

-Korea’s Cultural Diplomacy and the Korean Wave (Hallyu) in China
+(Lecture included) Korea’s Cultural Diplomacy and the Korean Wave (Hallyu) in China

 COURSE NAME Korea’s Cultural Diplomacy and the Korean Wave (Hallyu) in China PROFESSOR Young Duk Jang / Dept. of Political Science & International Relations, Inha University COURSE OVERVIEW Korea is rising as a representative cultural powerhouse.
 And Hallyu plays an important role in the diplomatic arena and has become the foundation of Korea’s cultural diplomacy.
 Besides, China is a country that has maintained close cultural ties with Korea for a long time.
 So, what is cultural diplomacy in Korea, and what does the Hallyu look like in China?
 This lecture will introduce you all, to Korea's cultural diplomacy and the Hallyu in China in detail.
-Week Title 1 What is Cultural Diplomacy?
+Course Schedule (Click on the titles below) Week Title 1 What is Cultural Diplomacy?
 2 Theory and Practice of Cultural Diplomacy 3 The Development of Korean Cultural Diplomacy 1 4 The Development of Korean Cultural Diplomacy 2 5 Korean Pop Culture and Hallyu 6 The Development Process and Achievements of Hallyu 7 Hallyu in China 1 8 Hallyu in China 2 9 Hallyu in China 3 10 Hallyu in China 4

 - 2022-09-23

-- 753
+- 946

 -